buildtesters/buildtest/docs/index.rst

 ..
 Note:: This project is under development, the official release will be in 2020.

-Welcome to buildtest! **buildtest** is a framework to automate software stack testing for HPC facilities.
+Welcome to buildtest! **buildtest** is a framework for writing tests to conduct software stack testing for HPC facilities.
+The goal of buildtest is to abstract test complexity such that a user can write test with minimal knowledge of the system and the test is reusable between HPC sites.
+For more details on buildtest check :ref:`summary_of_buildtest`

 This documentation was last rebuild on |today| and is intended for version |version|.